- GSK has launched phase III clinical trials for a drug designed to treat hand osteoarthritis and rheumatoid arthritis.

 MorphoSys obtained exclusive rights to use GM-CSF inhibitors to treat inflammatory diseases, in return for providing the University of Melbourne with an upfront payment, milestone payments linked to clinical development, and a percentage royalty on net sales in the USA.
 In 2008, Professor Hamilton and Associate Professor Andrew Cook filed additional patents covering the use of the anti-GM-CSF antibody to treat osteoarthritis and pain.
 This technology was assigned to MorphoSys under similar licensing terms.

-A Phase I/II trial in patients with rheumatoid arthritis demonstrated that MOR103 is the first antibody against GM-CSF to safely and effectively treat this disease.
-(Phase I clinical trials are designed to test the safety, side effects, dose and formulation of a particular treatment, while Phase II clinical trials are designed to evaluate its effect.)
+A phase I/II trial in patients with rheumatoid arthritis demonstrated that MOR103 is the first antibody against GM-CSF to safely and effectively treat this disease.
+(Phase I clinical trials are designed to test the safety, side effects, dose and formulation of a particular treatment, while phase II clinical trials are designed to evaluate its effect.
+Phase III clinical trials are used to test a new treatment against standard treatments.)

-In 2013, MorphoSys sublicensed the technology to GlaxoSmithKline for an upfront payment of €22.5 million, milestone payments of up to €423 million, and double-digit royalties on net sales.
+In 2013, MorphoSys sublicensed the technology to GSK for an upfront payment of €22.5 million, milestone payments of up to €423 million, and double-digit royalties on net sales.

-GlaxoSmithKline assumed responsibility for the development and commercialisation of MOR103, which they renamed GSK3196165.
-After reformulating the technology, the company launched three Phase II clinical trials in hand osteoarthritis and rheumatoid arthritis, expected to be completed in 2018.
+GSK assumed exclusive responsibility for the development and commercialisation of MOR103, which they renamed GSK3196165.
+After reformulating the technology, the company completed three phase II clinical trials in hand osteoarthritis and rheumatoid arthritis in 2018.